gregl83/paq/README.md

 ## How it Works

-1. Recursively get path(s) for a given source argument.
+1. **Stream & Hash:** Recursively discovers source system path(s) and hashes them in a parallel pipeline.
-2. Hash each path and file contents if path is to a file.
-3. Sort the list of hashes for consistent ordering.
+2. **Sort:** Orders the hashes to ensure a deterministic output.
-4. Compute the final hash by hashing the list of hashes.
+3. **Finalize:** Computes the final hash by hashing the list of hashes.

 ## License